 We’ve seen this cooking sin done before plenty of times: a lick of a spoon or finger-swipe to a bowl of sweet remains containing raw flour.
-It’s common, but totally not recommended.
+It’s common but not recommended.

-Because it is a raw food and has not been treated or cooked to kill germs like Escherichia coli (E. coli), it can actually make you sick, according to the according to the Centers for Disease Control and Prevention(CDC),
+Because it is raw food and has not been treated or cooked to kill germs like Escherichia coli (E. coli), it can make you sick, according to the Centers for Disease Control and Prevention(CDC),

 So, how about homemade oat flour?
 Well, that’s a bit different.
 Oats are typically treated cooked before processing to make them more shelf-stable.
 However, it’s probably best to do some diggin’ on the stuff you buy and use.